 Furthermore, the key barrier restricting job creation outcomes is a lack of adequate technical and soft skills to meet the needs of the private-owned small business sectors.
 As a result, in comparison to other low-middle-income nations, Ethiopia’s current skills bases a constraint to the ability for businesses to achieve transformative economic growth, limits local and foreign investors' and discourages new enterprises from flourishing.
 To this end, a large proportion of the working-age population ends up with minimum daily wages across multiple sectors.
 Despite the economic growth, a large number of people particularly young women are falling behind.
-Women are expected to stay at home and raise their children and take care of family .
-Even if they find work, finding affordable and accessible childcare is another challenge.
+Women are expected to stay at home and raise their children and take care of family and social responsibilities.
+Even if they find work, finding affordable and accessible childcare facilities is another challenge.

 According to the World Bank and World Health Organization, World Report on Disability, Washington, D.C., 2011, Ethiopia has an estimated 15 million disabled children, adults, and elderly people accounting for 17.6 per cent of the population.
 A vast majority of people with disabilities live in rural areas with inadequate access to basic services.
 It is estimated that 95% of all disabled individuals live in poverty (Ministry of Labor and Social Affairs (MOLSA) 2010).
 Many rely on family support and begging for their livelihoods.
 Women and men with disabilities can and wish to contribute to society and to the country at large.
 To promote inclusive societies and employment opportunities for people with disabilities, improved access to basic education, vocational training relevant to labor market needs, and jobs suited to their skills is required.

-, develop and design capacity building and mentorship programs that are responsive to the changing needs of the private sector to ensur human capital development, employee competitiveness, inclusive job opportunities.
+Therefore, it is crucial to develop and design capacity building and mentorship programs that are responsive to the changing needs of the private sector in order to ensure human capital development, enhance employee productivity and competitiveness, broaden and create inclusive job opportunities.

-To that end, the empowered out-grower scheme in the sericulture sector has a compe market-oriented capacity building , field mentorship, and market linkage . .
+To that end, the empowered out-grower scheme in the sericulture sector has developed a complete package of market-oriented capacity building activities, field-level mentorship, and market linkage.
+Through innovative project interventions that directly include underprivileged youth and young jobless women and men, this will increase economic possibilities and inclusion necessary to support human capital development to meet the changing needs of the private sector The proposed project will be implemented out in Addis Abeba city, the Amhara, Oromia, and SNNP regions.
 The target area was selected based up on agreed criteria with key stakeholders and the magnitude of the Sericulture’s out-grower scheme.

-The “Empowered Out-grower Scheme in Sericulture Project", will benefit 3000 direct beneficiaries (70 % women, 10% disadvantaged youths) and 10,000 indirect beneficiaries during the two years of MOYESH implementation.
-Upon the establishment of an out-grower scheme based on MOYESH Programme’s guidelines, the company (Loza Har Sericulture Development PLC) provide reliable market outlet for cocoons and yarn produced by partnering youth.
+The “Empowered Out-grower Scheme in Sericulture Project", will benefit 3000 direct beneficiaries (70 % women, 10% disadvantaged youths) and 150,000 indirect beneficiaries during the two years of MOYESH implementation.
+Upon the establishment of an out-grower scheme based on MOYESH Programme’s guidelines, the company (Loza Har Sericulture Development PLC) will provide a reliable market outlet for cocoons and yarn produced by partnering youth.
 The private sector agreed to purchase the programme target youth’s cocoon and silk yarn products as per the predetermined quality and quantity at an agreed up on price.
-Also assist or value added product (yarn).
-The company has already providing some financial support to the women groups in M/Abaya they can for Loza Har.
+Also assist the youth partners get access to cocoons as aggregators or value added product (yarn) by providing them with start-up starting money.
+The company has already begun providing some financial support to the women groups in M/Abaya so they can purchase more cocoons and increase their capacity to supply yarn for Loza Har.

 Training and extension service